Skip to main content

 What does liveness_livenodes report?

 The number of nodes the cluster currently considers live.
 In a healthy cluster it equals the total node count; a drop signals a node the cluster can no longer reach.
+PostgreSQL has no analogue - this is a distributed-cluster signal.

 Why monitor clock_offset_meannanos?